-Park rangers and their wives who have lived in the house have physically experienced her in an alarming way.
+Park rangers and their wives who have lived in the house have physically experienced her in alarming ways.
 Rangers and their wives are tough people, and they didn’t leave.

 One ranger was lying in bed in the downstairs bedroom.
-He saw the bedroom door open by itself, felt a cold presence enter the room, and then felt a heavy pressure on top of him, and felt a feeling of suffocation.
+He saw the bedroom door open by itself, felt a cold presence enter the room, and then felt a heavy pressure on top of him, and a sense of suffocation.

 In this same bedroom, a ranger and his wife were in bed.
 The wife felt a heavy pressure on top of her, and she couldn’t move.
 She fought hard against it, and wound up falling onto the bedroom floor.

 Probably so, unless the state of California had a blessing and exorcism done on the John S. Cain House.
-Her anger against her employers and the living who fit the description age-wise of the Cains is what is keeping her stuck in the John S. Cain House.
-Unless someone can help and release her, she will be stuck in this place, harboring a bad attitude toward adults who stay here.
+The maid spirit’s anger against her employers and the living who fit the description age-wise of the Cains is what is keeping her stuck in the house.
+Unless someone can help and release her, she will be stuck in this place, harboring a bad attitude toward any adults who stay here.

-Many experiences have been reported by rangers, their families and tourists of all ages as well.
+Many experiences have been reported by rangers, their families and tourists of all ages.

 No hard evidence gathered by paranormal or psychic investigations has been made public.
-I bet they had at least a psychic investigation done after rangers had complained about this bullying behavior of this wronged Chinese maid in spirit form.
+I bet they at least had a psychic investigation done after rangers had complained about her bullying behavior.

 # 6 Park Street, in Bodie State Historic Park